What is the most effective way to determine what NEMA rated computer enclosure is best for a harsh facility?

 - What are the plans for the future?

 Monitors, computers, keyboards, and printers are forever changing.
 Just when someone gets accustomed to a specific widescreen monitor or state-of-the-art computer system, the manufacturer introduces a newer version or a ‘faster, better model.’
 When choosing a computer enclosure workstation, research features that will allow “growth” in the future.
 Viewing windows that can accept up to 24”, 27” or even 32” monitors will ensure that there is plenty of room to upgrade from the 19” monitor currently in use.
 Printers may get larger or smaller, depending on the printed material, so ensure that an enclosure shelf can hold varying amounts of weight and a hinged printer door can be used with different sizes of labels or paper.
 Computers can also change drastically over the years, so an enclosure with extra room will make all of the difference!

-A buyer should always perform the proper product evaluation.
+A buyer should always perform the proper product evaluation when purchasing a computer enclosure.
 Do not base a decision solely on price.
 Less expensive often means less quality and utility.
 Research various products on the market to determine the solution that will offer the most value in the long term.
 Computer enclosures are an investment.
 Choosing the right enclosure – for the job – will decrease the chance of an expensive replacement!
 Selecting the proper computer enclosure up front will maximize the life cycle of any computer system and ultimately be cost effective.